-In these exercises, we will use a variety of text-mining tools and databases based on text mining, to interpret the results from microbiome studies.
+In these exercises, we will use a variety of text-mining tools and databases based on text mining to interpret the associations of genes and diseases.
 The exercises will teach you how to:

 - automatically highlight named entities in a web page

 - use named entity recognition for synonym-aware information retrieval

 - extract associations based on cooccurrence of entities in the literature